-Foods fortified with folic acid should state this on their ingredients list and/or Nutrition Information Panel (NIP).
-The food label will list any vitamins added (e.g. folic acid).
+Foods fortified with folic acid should state this on their ingredients list and/or nutrition information panel (NIP).
+The food label will list any vitamins added such as folic acid.
 The total amount of folate in the NIP includes the natural folate as well as the amount of folic acid that has been added.

-- Folate and folic acid Ministry for Primary Industries
+- Folate and folic acid Ministry for Primary Industries.
+NZ